mindedge/blade/readme.md

 return $app;

 ```

+>Note:
+> If you do not plan on using the view, database, or config facades, you may comment '$app->withFacades out'.
+> To use eloquent, Simply uncomment '$app->withEloquent'.
+If using you plan on using Models, make sure to add a psr4 entry in your composer.json to thier location.

 This example shows the autoload script being included, but as long as vendor/autoload.php is included somewhere in the project thats globally accessable, thats a fine approach as well.